Generic selectors

 Upon hearing the offender’s prayer of repentance, God, in His love, mercy, and grace, grants forgiveness.
 But God does not just simply say, “Okay, you are forgiven.”
 Forgiveness requires the blood of Jesus Christ to cover the sin and cleanse the offender, as well as applying His broken body for healing the offender.
 The sacrifice of His Son is precious to God and will not be applied frivolously.
 In some cases, cleansing and healing of the heart and mind takes time and may require additional fasting and prayer to complete the process—but God’s forgiveness is absolute and complete.

 Once the offender repents and God grants forgiveness, the relationship between them is restored; that is, reconciled.
-As it says, “repent and be converted in order that your sins may be blotted out” (Acts 3:19).
+As it says, “Repent therefore and be converted, that your sins may be blotted out.”
+(Acts 3:19).
 God completely removes our sins so that we are reconciled to Him:

-COLOSSIANS 1:20-21 And, having made peace through the blood of His cross, by Him [Jesus Christ] to reconcile all things to Himself; by Him, whether the things on the earth, or the things in heaven.
-21 For you were once alienated and enemies in your minds by wicked works; but now He has reconciled you.
+COLOSSIANS 1:20-21 and by Him [Jesus Christ] to reconcile all things to Himself, by Him, whether things on earth or things in heaven, having made peace through the blood of His cross.
+21 And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled [you].

 The word reconcile used here is unique and specific to our relationship with God.
 It is from two independent Greek words meaning to fully reconcile.
-Full reconciliation is only possible with God because only He is capable of removing our transgressions “as far as the east is from the west” (Psalm 103:12).
+Full reconciliation is only possible with God because only He is capable of removing our transgressions “As far as the east is from the west” (Ps.
+103:12).

 While full reconciliation with God is always possible, this is not necessarily the case with people.
 We all have the “law of sin and death” within us and some offenses are worse than others.
 Because of this, there are some offenses where full reconciliation is not always possible or prudent.
 More on this later.